 Applying for Critical Parking Permits

 To qualify you must be a licensed driver who lives at, or operates a business, within a Critical Parking Area.
-Check the interactive Critical Parking Area Maps to verify that you live in a designated area.
+To get started, please Critical Parking Permitting site.
+During account creation you will be asked to enter your address.
+If the address is not located in a Critical Parking Area you will not be allowed to continue with the application.

-- If Driver’s License has current address that matches the valid Critical Parking Area address on the application, no other form of proof is required.
+If your ID's current address matches the valid Critical Parking Area address on the application, only one other form of proof is required (see below).
+If the address does not match, then two additional forms are required from the following:

-- A signed lease with resident’s name and address matching the name and valid Critical Parking Area address on the application, or
+- A signed lease with resident's name and address matching the name and valid Critical Parking Area address on the application

-- Another form of proof, such as utility bill, credit card bill, insurance statement, or similar bill with the name and address matching the name and valid Critical Parking Area address on the application.
+- Another form of proof, such as a utility bill, credit card bill, insurance statement or similar bill with the name and address matching the name and valid Critical Parking Area address on the application.

 Location and Hours